google/comprehensive-rust/src/slices-and-lifetimes/exercise.md

 {{#include exercise.rs:parse_field }}
     // 1.
-Read and unpack the tag.
+Read and unpack the tag, which is a varint.
     // 2.
 Based on the wire type, build a Field, consuming as many bytes as
     //    necessary.
     // 3.
 Return the field, and any un-consumed bytes.